casanovg/Nb_TwiBus/README.md

-# lib-TwiBus
-TwiBus Arduino Library
+# TwiBus Arduino Library
+This library allows scanning the TWI (I2C) bus in search of connected devices addresses and data.
+If a device found is running the Timonel bootloader, it returns its version number.